mm80843/T3.5/docs/Article/PBN__Article_342.md

 * [Effects of temperature and humidity on the spread of COVID-19: A systematic review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_228.md)
 * [First detection of SARS-CoV-2 in untreated wastewaters in Italy](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_37.md)
 * [Gardening is beneficial for health: A meta-analysis](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_338.md)

+## Title of the article

+Readiness Assessment of Green Building Certification Systems for Residential Buildings during Pandemics

+## Year of publication

+2021

+## DOI of the article

+10.3390/su13020460